Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Symmetries of the Pfaffian Ansatz

 One remarkable property of the Ansatz \eqref{eq:ansatz} is that the wave-function is invariant under the symmetries of the Honeycomb lattice as well as under the operator which permutes the Pauli matrices.
 The latter is rather easy to see.
 Following \cite{Lee_2019}, one can define the operator $\hat{U}_{C_6}$ acting on all lattice sites simultaneously

 and permutes the Pauli matrices as follows

 Now it is easy to see that $\hat{U}_{C_6}$ leaves our spin-pair states invariant, i.e.

 Next, let us show invariance under the $\hat{C}_6$ operator by which we denote the operator generating the 120 degree rotational lattice symmetry.
-In practice, this operator leads to a re-indexing of sites as depicted in Fig.\ref{fig:c6}.
+In practice, this operator leads to a re-indexing of sites as depicted in Fig. \ref{fig:c6}.

 Let us now see how our Ansatz is invariant under the action of this operator.
 To this end, note that $\hat{C}_6$ acts on differences of site coordinates isotropically, namely by a 120 degree rotation.
 This can be summarized by the following formula

 Now note, since $\tau = e^{i \pi/3}$, that this can be rewritten in terms of the complex structure of the torus as follows

 We can then use the transformation properties of theta functions as reviewed in Appendix \ref{sec:theta} to derive the following identity